 8. Share your joy

 This festive season, don’t hold back.
 Don’t STOCK UP your fridge or the kitchen cabinets.
-Share the sweets, or even the left overs with the less priveleged.
+Share the sweets, or even the left overs with the less privileged.
 Blessings & gratitude are priceless.
 But guilt is not.
 Mulling over what you shouldn’t have stocked up or wasted is only going to make you sulk until the next year.

 So, raise a toast to a guilt-free beginning to this new year!
 Make resolutions a passé this new year.

-Here’s me wishing you a Merry Christmas!
+Here’s me wishing you a Merry Christmas in advance!